Opening the Ancient World

 We are proud to have convened scholars from around the world and from all fields within Ancient Studies annually since 2021!

-Click here for the Conference Report 2023
+Click here for the Conference Report for 2024

 Conference Goals